by Sean Nakamura Dolan (MArch I '23)

 This project works with the effects of duplication and the resulting conflation with the copy.
 The mirroring of the stairs results in a nested staircase with two rotationally opposite paths of circulation that connects vertically adjacent rooms.
 The copying of the building leads to a mirrored result in which the building is visually similar on the exterior yet utilizes the second axis to mirror the interior orientation of the rooms.

-The eerily familiar copied building has stairs that leads to the ground floor of both buildings, thus potentially the visitor may never realize that they had ever entered the copied building.
+The eerily familiar copied building has stairs that lead to the ground floor of both buildings, thus, potentially, the visitor may never realize that they had ever entered the copied building.